storyfeet/dugi_bialan/content/works/little_red.md

 # "It's your granddaughter" she said, "I have brought you some vegetable soup"

-go "o giama lon ensa" wei dugi i ezan
+go "o giama lon ensa" wei dugi i vo-ezan

 # "O come in said the wolf"